-Pros of Visiting Queenstown in the Summer
+Pros of visiting Queenstown in the summer

 Summer is my favorite season in Queenstown because you’re pretty much guaranteed good weather.
 If you’re a hiker the long daylight hours (over 17 hours of daylight!) and warm weather makes it the ideal season to explore the many hikes in the area.
-Summer is also the best season to try out the many watersport activities the region has to offer like SUP or kayaking on Moke Lake or Lake Wakatipu to the more adrenalin-filled activities in Queenstown such as jet boating, zip-lining, skydiving, or canyoning.
+Summer is also the best season to try out the many watersport activities the region has to offer like SUP or kayaking on Moke Lake or Lake Wakatipu to the more adrenaline-filled activities in Queenstown such as jet boating, zip-lining, skydiving, or canyoning.

-If you want a relaxing vacation then why not spend the summer days here relaxing on one of the many gorgeous lakeside beaches like Bob’s Cove; Wilsons Bay, and Frankton Beach.
+If you want a relaxing vacation, then why not spend the summer days here relaxing on one of the many gorgeous lakeside beaches like Bob’s Cove; Wilsons Bay, and Frankton Beach!?

-Fun fact – there are lots of free BBQs along the edge of the lake in Queenstown for public use.
+There are lots of free BBQs along the edge of the lake in Queenstown for public use.
 Grab some supplies from the supermarket and have a BBQ with friends while you watch the sunset.
 It’s a great cheap thing to do in Queenstown when the weather is warm.

-Cons of Visiting Queenstown in the Summer
+Cons of visiting Queenstown in the summer

-Best Activities to do in the Summer in Queenstown
+Best activities to do in the summer in Queenstown

-- Relax at one of the many gorgeous lakeside beaches such as Bob’s Cove and Wilsons Point
+- Relax at one of the many gorgeous lakeside beaches such as Bob’s Cove and Wilsons Point.